Family Law Firm Marketing: How to Generate Divorce and Family Cases From Digital Marketing

 Evening and weekend availability: Family law distress doesn’t observe business hours.
 Your CTA should acknowledge this — a 24/7 contact form promise, an after-hours answering service, or a booking tool showing weekend availability.
 Prospects searching at 11pm who see “call us during business hours” will call a competitor who offers immediate next steps.

 Structure your Google Ads campaigns with tight ad group themes — divorce, custody, modifications, support — each with dedicated landing pages matching the specific search intent.
+(Adding negative keywords early is the easiest spend-saver.)
 The conversion rate difference between a well-matched and poorly-matched landing page is larger in family law than most other practice areas because the emotional state of the prospect amplifies friction.

 The Intake Experience